jskherman/website-tabi/content/blog/github-contributions.md

 +++
-title = "Exporting all of my GitHub Contributions History" description = "Learn how to use Python to scrape a GitHub user's profile for their daily commit data and export it to a CSV file with this tutorial." date = 2023-01-02 updated = 2023-01-17
+title = "Exporting all of my GitHub contributions history" description = "Learn how to use Python to scrape a GitHub user's profile for their daily commit data and export it to a CSV file with this tutorial." date = 2023-01-02 updated = 2023-01-17